 The constitution was adopted by the people of the United States; and it was submitted to the whole upon a just survey of its provisions, as they stood in the text itself.
 In different states and in different conventions, different and very opposite objections are known to have prevailed; and might well be presumed to prevail.
-Opposite interpretations, and differ-
+Opposite interpretations, and differthen, should we assume that a legislative history largely fabricated by such a committee will be representative of the full Congress?
+It almost assuredly will not.